 The next stop for these rescued pups?
 Prison—and they couldn’t be happier.

-New Leash on Life is one of those ideas that’s so simple, it’s genius.
+New Leash is one of those ideas that’s so simple, it’s genius.
 Founded ten years ago on Christmas Day while CEO Marian V. Marchese was volunteering at a high-kill shelter, the nonprofit pairs dogs at risk of euthanasia with incarcerated inmates who know a thing or two about second chances.
 Through training and caring for the dogs, the inmates learn job skills and, once paroled, are eligible for internships in the animal care field.
 The dogs, in turn, heal and learn to trust again.

 “A lot of prisoners don’t get much outside contact or have an opportunity to show emotions, so this human-canine connection is important to them,” says Paltin, who notes that the inmates and dogs spend nearly all day and night together.
 “And it really, really helps our dogs who have had brutal pasts.”

-The Dogs of New Leash on Life
+The Dogs of New Leash